-The IRS Art Advisory Panel determined that the undiscounted value of the collection was $36 million and the discounted value was $14 million.
+Conrad filed fiduciary trust tax returns where he listed the artwork at a discounted value of $12 million, causing the art gallery to report a net operating loss each year, minimizing the amount of taxes owed.
+However, the IRS Art Advisory Panel determined that the undiscounted value of the collection was $36 million and the discounted value was $14 million.

-Immediately after signing the Form 890 Conrad filed amended fiduciary income tax returns for the trust claiming the undiscounted value of $36 million for the artwork.
-This increased valuation created an even larger net operating loss for the gallery.
+Conrad, as a co-executor and trustee, accepted the IRS’s discounted valuation of the estate’s artwork and signed a Form 890 Waiver of Restrictions on Assessment and Collection of Deficiency and Acceptance of Overassessment.
+Immediately after signing the form, Conrad filed amended fiduciary income tax returns for the trust claiming the undiscounted value of $36 million for the artwork.
+This caused an even larger net operating loss for the gallery.